-- (c) Which of the following is a heterogeneous mixture? - (i) Mixture of acetic acid and water - (ii) Mixture of ethanol and water - (iii) Mixture of acetone and water - (iv) Mixture of kerosene oil and water - Ans. (iv) Mixture of kerosene oil and water - (d) Which of the following statements is incorrect? - (i) The constituents of a compound cannot be separated by simple physical methods. - (ii) A mixture does not have a fixed chemical composition. - (iii) A mixture exhibits the properties of its components. - (iv) A compound does not have a fixed chemical composition. - Ans. (iv) A compound does not have a fixed chemical composition. - (e) Which of the following is not a homogeneous mixture? - (i) Mixture of sodium chloride and water - (ii) Mixture of sugar and water - (iii) Mixture of glucose and water - (iv) Mixture of clay and water - Ans. (iv) Mixture of clay and water - 17.
+- (ii) A mixture does not have a fixed chemical composition. - (iii) A mixture exhibits the properties of its components. - (iv) A compound does not have a fixed chemical composition. - Ans. (iv) A compound does not have a fixed chemical composition. - (e) Which of the following is not a homogeneous mixture? - (i) Mixture of sodium chloride and water - (ii) Mixture of sugar and water - (iii) Mixture of glucose and water - (iv) Mixture of clay and water - Ans. (iv) Mixture of clay and water - 13.
 Brass is an alloy of copper and zinc.
 It is one of the principal alloys of copper, the other being bronze.
 The composition of brass is not fixed and depends upon the purpose for which it is to be used.
 It has a wide range of uses and it possesses many desirable properties such as high malleability, strength and good resistance to corrosion.
 It is used for making musical instruments, locks, gears, doorknobs, marine hardware and has many other applications.
 Because it has gold-like appearance, it is also used in making decorative material. - I. (a) What is an alloy? - (b) Would you classify brass as a pure substance?
-Give reasons to support your answer. - (c) What are the constituents of the other principal alloy of copper mentioned in the given paragraph? - (d) It is mentioned in the given paragraph that brass has high malleability.
-What is meant by malleability? - Ans. (a) An alloy is a homogeneous mixture of two or more metals or a metal and a non- - (b) Since brass is an alloy of copper and zinc, it is a mixture and not a pure substance.

-- A pure substance is composed of only one type of particles.
-Brass, on the other hand, is composed of particles of copper and zinc.

-- (c) The other alloy of copper mentioned in the paragraph is bronze.
+Give reasons to support your answer. - (c) (i) What are the constituents of the other principal alloy of copper mentioned in the given paragraph?

+- (ii) It is mentioned in the given paragraph that brass has high malleability.
+What is meant by malleability? - Ans. (a) An alloy is a homogeneous mixture of two or more metals or a metal and a non-metal. - (b) Since brass is an alloy of copper and zinc, it is a mixture and not a pure substance.
+A pure substance is composed of only one type of particles.
+Brass, on the other hand, is composed of particles of copper and zinc. - (c) (i) The other alloy of copper mentioned in the paragraph is bronze.
 Bronze is an alloy of copper and tin.

-- (d) Malleability is the ability of material to be beaten into thin sheets.
-Metals are malleable
+(ii) Malleability is the ability of material to be beaten into thin sheets.
+Metals are malleable in nature.

 - II. (a) Brass is an alloy of copper and zinc.
 It can be classified as

 - (i) a pure substance.

 - (ii) a mixture.

 - (iii) a compound.

 - (iv) none of these.

 - Ans. (ii) a mixture.

 - (b) Which of the following is not a correct statement?

 - (i) Alloys are the mixtures of two or more metals or a metal and a non-metal.

 - (ii) The components of an alloy cannot be separated by any physical method.

 - (iii) Alloys can have variable compositions.

 - (iv) The components of an alloy can be separated by any physical method.

 - Ans. (iv) The components of an alloy can be separated by any physical method.

 - (c) The ability of a material to be beaten into thin sheets is

-- (i) corrosion.

-- (ii) ductility.
+- (i) corrosion. (ii) ductility.

-- (iii) malleability.

-- (iv) resistivity.
+- (iii) malleability. (iv) resistivity.

 - Ans. (iii) malleability.

 - (d) Bronze is an alloy of

 - (i) copper and zinc.

 - (ii) copper and tin.

 - (iii) iron and aluminium.

 - (iv) iron and chromium.

 - Ans. (ii) copper and tin.

 - (e) A substance which is made up of two or more elements chemically combined together in a definite proportion by mass is known as a/an

-- (i) alloy.
+(i) alloy.

 - (ii) compound.

 - (iii) homogeneous mixture.

 - (iv) heterogeneous mixture.

 - Ans. (ii) compound.

-- 18. When a beam of light is allowed to pass through a mixture of water and milk, the path of light becomes visible.
+- 14. When a beam of light is allowed to pass through a mixture of water and milk, the path of light becomes visible.
 This is due to the scattering of light by the particles of milk.
-This phenomenon
+This phenomenon is known as Tyndall effect (named after an Irish physicist, John Tyndall).
+Tyndall effect is shown by colloids and fine suspensions.
+Solution, however, does not show Tyndall effect.